 “Most people don’t know how to support these kids because they don’t fall into a traditional clinical group,” said Elysa Marco, MD, “Sometimes they are called the ‘out of sync’ kids.
 Their language is good, but they seem to have trouble with just about everything else, especially emotional regulation and distraction.
 In the real world, they’re just less able to process information efficiently, and they get left out and bullied,” said Marco, who treats affected children in her cognitive and behavioural neurology clinic.

 “If we can better understand these kids who are falling through the cracks, we will not only help a whole lot of families, but we will better understand sensory processing in general.
 This work is laying the foundation for expanding our research and clinical evaluation of children with a wide range of neurodevelopmental challenges – stretching beyond autism and ADHD,” she said.

-In the study, researchers used an advanced form of MRI called Diffusion Tensor Imaging (DTI), which measures the microscopic movement of water molecules within the brain in order to give information about the brain's white matter tracts.
-DTI shows the direction of the white matter fibres and the integrity of the white matter.
-The brain's white matter is essential for perceiving, thinking and learning.
+In the study, researchers used an advanced form of MRI called diffusion tensor imaging (DTI), which measures the microscopic movement of water molecules within the brain in order to give information about the brain’s white matter tracts.
+DTI shows the direction of the white matter fibers and the integrity of the white matter.
+The brain’s white matter is essential for perceiving, thinking and learning.

 “We are just at the beginning, because people didn’t believe this existed,” said Marco.
 “This is absolutely the first structural imaging comparison of kids with research diagnosed sensory processing disorder and typically developing kids.
 It shows it is a brain-based disorder and gives us a way to evaluate them in clinic.”